amethyst crystal cave

-The amethyst cave is an open room that seats four people, covered in amethyst crystal clusters of varying lavender, lilac, violet, and deep purple hues hailing from from Brazil and Uruguay.
-Artistically created stalactites help create a cave-like feel where the earth surrounds you and the softly illuminated rare pure-white Himalayan salt walls reveal the brilliant sparkle of the amethyst.
+The amethyst cave seats four people and is covered in amethyst crystal clusters of varying lavender, lilac, violet, and deep purple hues hailing from from Brazil and Uruguay.
+Artistically created stalactites help create a cave-like feel where the earth surrounds you and the softly illuminated rare white Himalayan salt walls reveal the brilliant sparkle of the amethyst.

 The therapeutic benefits of the wet-salt therapy from the salt-waterfall, known as a graduation tower, can best be enjoyed seated comfortably in our reclining chairs with your feet on our soft infrared-heated cork floors.
 Bolsters, foot stools, and blankets are provided.
-Eye pillows and other amenities are available for purchase at the front counter.
+Eye pillows and other amenities for therapeutic relaxation are available for purchase at the front counter.

 Perfect for meditation and relaxation, acoustic therapy from the waterfall boosts well-being, encourages sound sleep, and helps your brain create a more peaceful pace of thought.
 Negative ions can be found in nature: forests, oceans, and waterfalls.
 The moving water from the graduation tower brings nature indoors where we can enjoy it year-round.

 Chromotherapy, or color therapy, from the soft white and soft purple light have therapeutic benefits relating to mental relaxation and restoration of the crown chakra, movement toward light and pure consciousness, peace, and purified joy.

 All gemstones and minerals have a unique frequency or vibration.
-Amethyst, an excellent conductor of infrared wavelengths, is boosted by the infrared heated floor, supplying its own healing benefits as you sit or lay on it.
+Amethyst, an excellent conductor of infrared wavelengths, is boosted by the infrared heated floor, supplying its own healing benefits.

 Where did the idea come from?

 Many people ask where the idea for this therapeutic room came from.
 It’s a combined concept of a salt-therapy center and a Korean spa.
 For therapeutic benefit, Flow Motion has separate wet-salt therapy and dry-salt therapy caves.
-The wet-salt therapy is distributed via a graduation tower in the amethyst cave, much like a salt-waterfall.
+The wet-salt therapy is distributed via a salt-waterfall called a graduation tower in the amethyst cave.